megel/powerapps-helper/README.md

 * `mme2k-powerapps-helper.APIConnectionSettings`: API Connection Settings (OAuth Settings, ...)
 * `mme2k-powerapps-helper.UseCrmSolutionPacker`: Use the CrmSdk CoreTools Solution-Packer tool for solution packing and unpacking
 * `mme2k-powerapps-helper.SolutionFolderName`: Define the root folder structure for solutions.
 These vars can be used: `<SourceFolder>`, `<SolutionName>`
+* `mme2k-powerapps-helper.GraphVisualizationApi`: URL for graph visualization API, if you don't have [Graphviz](https://graphviz.org/) installed on your local machine.

 ![Settings](./doc/powerapps-settings.png?raw=true)